Ravenbrook/mps/procedure/review.rst

 - praise.

+_`.class.question`: (q): A question is any matter on which `.role.checker`_ wants clarification.

+- If a product document is unclear to the intended readership then that's also `.class.major`_ or `.class.minor`_, by `rule.generic.clear`_.

+- Questions will be answered in writing (`.edit.act.answer`_).
+  Answering them often spawns changes anyway.

+- Typical questions are:

+  - Clarifications on why things should be the way they are;

+  - Curiosity about the details of something.

 _`.class.imp`: (I): An improvement suggestion is any potential defect found in documents other than the product document.
 Typical improvement suggestions are: